placrosse/Zaru/NOTES.md

     - currently using short-range model, should try the long range sparse variant (once https://github.com/onnx/tensorflow-onnx/issues/1877 is fixed)
     - long range non-sparse variant needs `Upsample` op, which tract doesn't implement yet
+- Y pointing up in 3D space but down in 2D space is annoying and requires flips – maybe it should always point up/down?